Leo von Jena: World War II

-On March 1, 1943, von Jena was then replaced as Berlin site commander of the Waffen-SS and no longer used, but remained a member of the SS and was promoted to SS brigade leader of the reserve on July 1, 1944.
-Himmler had granted him the right to wear in the Waffen-SS uniform and the rank insignia of a major general of the Waffen-SS.
+On March 1, 1943, Jena was replaced as Berlin site commander of the Waffen-SS, but remained a member of the SS and was promoted to brigade leader of the reserve on July 1, 1944.
+Himmler had granted him the right to wear the Waffen-SS uniform and the rank insignia of a major general.

-But on November 17, 1943, von Jena asked in writing for "dismissal from active service in the Waffen-SS with the statutory pension as of April 30, 1944".
-With the polite phrases customary at the time, this letter to Heinrich Himmler ended with the words:
+On November 17, 1943, Jena asked in writing for "dismissal from active service in the Waffen-SS with the statutory pension as of April 30, 1944".
+A letter to Heinrich Himmler ended with the words:

 (...)
 With inner satisfaction I will always remember the time when I was allowed to serve the Führer and Greater Germany in the Waffen-SS in this most violent war of all times. (...)
 Of course, I, Reichsfuhrer, remain at your disposal whenever and wherever I may be needed.
 My life belongs to the Führer and the fatherland!

-Von Jena was discharged from the Waffen-SS on December 18, 1943, effective January 31, 1944, having been appointed SS-Gruppenführer of the Allgemeine SS the day before.
-For the Waffen-SS, the last regular SS seniority list noted that he was entitled to wear the uniform of SS-Obergruppenfuhrer and Lieutenant-General of the Waffen-SS.

-A few days before the end of the war, von Jena was taken prisoner by the British Armed Forces and on May 2, 1945, was take to Island Farm Special Camp 11 near Bridgend, South Wales.

-After his release from prison in October 1947, Jena lived in Celle.
-Between 1949 and 1950 he was close to the extremist Socialist Reich Party (SRP), which was banned in 1952, and openly supported it with numerous donations and guest appearances as a speaker.
-When von Jena, contrary to his own expectations, was not elected to the board, he withdrew from all political activity.

-Von Jena joined HIAG for a short time then joined the "Bund Deutscher Officere", a traditional association of former members of the Reichswehr and Wehrmacht, which he departed in 1956 and was not active in veterans groups again.
-He died on April 7, 1957, as a result of an illness.
+Jena joined HIAG for a short time then joined the Bund Deutscher Officere, a traditional association of former members of the Reichswehr and Wehrmacht, which he departed in 1956 and was not active in veterans groups again.
+He died on April 7, 1957, from an illness.